thefrontside/bigtest/packages/convergence/README.md

 In fact, test flakiness is the reason most people shy away from writing big tests in JavaScript in the first place.
-It seems almost impossible to write robust tests without visibility
+It seems almost impossible to write robust tests without having visibility into the internals of your runtime so that you can manually synchronize on things like rendering and data loading.
+Unfortunately, those can be a moving target, and worse, they couple you to your framework.

 But what if instead of trying to run our assertions at just the right time, we ran them _many_ times until they either pass or we decide to